JayTG/Sort-Manager-Mini-project/README.md

 Let's make it an image because by now you have realised that multimedia in images == cool(*please notice the subtle programming joke). -->

-Leave a star in GitHub, give a clap in Medium and share this guide if you found this helpful.
+Leave a star in GitHub, give a clap in Medium and share this code.

 <!-- Add the footer here -->